 We arrived in Sheffield at mid-day and enjoyed lunch at The Handmade Burger Co. at the nearby Centertainment complex.
 We thought we had left enough time to get to the arena by car but we were faced with a massive queue to get out of the car park and then again on the roads to the arena.
 Luckily we still arrived with 30 minutes to spare.
 We picked our tickets up from the box office which meant we were able to go in a much shorter queue to get in.

-Fit to Dance is a pre show warm up with the two main characters from Zootropolis.
+Fit to Dance is a pre-show warm up with the two main characters from Zootropolis.
 They had a lot of the audience up out of their seats and dancing around.
-Jamie was in a ‘I just want to watch’ mood which I wasn’t going to persuade him out of.
+Jamie was in an ‘I just want to watch’ mood which I wasn’t going to persuade him out of.
 He often does this but I don’t mind because he is simply taking everything in.
 How do I know this?
 Because he then goes home and acts out virtually everything he’s seen.
-This kid honestly adores shows and even after the show they leave a lasting positive affect with him.
+This kid honestly adores shows and even after the show, they leave a lasting positive effect with him.

 In the Beginning

 The main event then starts with some beautifully choreographed ice skating from what I assume was most of the Disney on Ice cast.
 They are dressed in outfits from around the world to represent all our different nations.
 It was a stunning opening.